 Horseback riding through one of the largest protected wilderness areas in Saskatchewan is a rewarding experience.
 Ride on the trails throughout the southern region of Prince Albert National Park, meander into aspen groves, wander through blooming fescue grasslands, dip into pockets of conifer forest, follow pristine lakeshores, or even catch a glimpse of the plains bison.

-Whether you’re looking for a relaxing day trip or a rustic backcountry camping trip, Prince Albert National Park has a trail for you.
+Whether looking for a relaxing day trip or a rustic backcountry camping trip, Prince Albert National Park has a trail for everyone.

 Choose from one of the following horse-friendly trails throughout the park:

 Elk Trail and portions of the Valley View Trail network are suitable for wagon use.